 Ajay Makan, 2011 S&P winner, after an internship with The Economist in London, was first a reporter in the New York bureau of the Financial Times and is now the Oil and Gas correspondent in London.

-Sisi Tang is the 2011 Schweisberg winner.
+Sisi Tang is the 2011 Schweisberg winner, is now in Turkey, working most of the time for Stratfor as their Istanbul correspondent.
 After her OPC Foundation internship in a Reuters in Hong Kong ended, she stayed on as a reporter.

 Jennifer Brookland, 2010 Alexander Kendrick winner, graduated from the Fletcher School of Diplomacy at Tufts University.
 She is now a global development reporter at Devex in Washington DC..

-Francesca Freeman, 2010 Theo Wilson winner, is a metals beat reporter in the London bureau of Dow Jones Newswires.
+Francesca Freeman, 2010 Theo Wilson winner, now works at Google.
+She was previoulsy a metals beat reporter in the London bureau of Dow Jones Newswires.
 The beat deals with the whole of the EMEA region, including Ghana, the subject of her winning essay.
 An expanded version of that essay covering Ghana's sanitation crisis appeared in World Policy Journal.

 Owen Kibenge, 2010 I.F.
 Stone winner, had a Reuters internship in New York.
 He's freelancing in Washington DC.

-Jeff Roberts, 2010 Reuters Scholarship winner, has joined paidContent.org as a staff writer covering patents, copyright and other legal issues affecting the development of online media.
+Jeff Roberts, 2010 Reuters Scholarship winner, is now covering legal issues and emerging tech in the US and Europe for Fortune magazine.
+He was most recently was a reporter for GigaOm which closed in March 2015.
+Jeff had an OPC Foundation fellowship in Paris.
+He has also worked at paidContentcom. covering patents, copyright and other legal issues affecting the development of online media.
 He previously covered law for Reuters.
 Jeff was an OPC Foundation internship in Paris.

 Simon Akam, a British Fulbright Scholar at the Columbia Graduate School of Journalism, was the Freedman winner in 2009.
-He is now a Reuters correspondent in Sierra Leone.
+He is now a reporter for Newsweek.
+He had been a Reuters correspondent in Sierra Leone.
 He was the recipient of an OPC Foundation internship in the Reuters bureau in Istanbul.
 His stories have appeared in The Guardian, The Independent, and The New Republic, among others.
 Read his August 21, 2009, front page story in the New York Times.
 Check out his website.
 Some of his stories for Reuters concerned the "new" Islamic curiculum and Turkey coming to terms with its past.
 He also worked in Berlin for the German newspaper Die Welt.

-Michael Miller, the 2009 Stan Swinton winner, is now a staff reporter at the Miami New Times.
-Here is one of his first feature articles.
+Michael Miller, the 2009 Stan Swinton winner, has taken a position on the Morning Mix team at the Washington Post.
+He previously spent five years at the Miami New Times.
+In 2013, he won a 2012 Sigma Delta Chi Award for excellence in journalism from the Society of Professional Journalists.
+Michael won in the category of Deadline Reporting (Non-Daily Publication) for his work “Death Trap” which told the story of four robbers gunned down by Miami-Dade police during a 2011 controversial sting operation.
+Here is the winning entry.
 After graduating from the joint master's degree program in journalism and Latin American studies at NYU, he returned to Mexico City where he had worked as an OPC Foundation intern in the Mexico City bureau of the Associated Press.